 The AI/ML model for image recognition is trained and converges, and the training accuracy and latency need to be guaranteed.

 The FL training task for image recognition can be completed under the available computation and energy resource of the federated UEs.
-And the consumed the computation, communication and energy resources over the the federated UEs and the FL server are optimized.
+And the consumed the computation, communication and energy resources over the federated UEs and the FL server are optimized.

 7.1.5 Existing features partly or fully covering the use case functionality